- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 14 Minutes

 This question feels urgent after surgery because every patient wants to do everything possible to help the result.
-A clinic may offer PRP, exosomes, vitamins, laser sessions, peptide-style add-ons such as BPC-157 or TB-500, stem cell-style extras, or a package of extra treatments.
+A clinic may offer PRP, exosomes, vitamins, laser sessions, peptide based extras such as BPC 157 or TB 500, stem cell based extras, or a package of extra treatments.
 The patient then wonders whether refusing those treatments means the transplant is at risk.

-PRP may be considered as support in the right patient, but patients should not think the transplant will fail unless they buy extra sessions.
+PRP may be considered as support in the right patient, but do not assume the transplant will fail unless you buy extra sessions.
 That kind of pressure is not proper medical advice.
-When PRP is presented as the thing that makes the transplant work, the clinic should explain why the operation itself is not being trusted.
+When PRP is presented as the thing that makes the transplant work, ask why the operation itself is not being trusted.

 The useful question is whether PRP has a specific role in your case.
 Weak native hair, diffuse thinning, scalp quality, or a broader medical plan may make the discussion reasonable.
 If thyroid disease is part of that broader picture, hair transplant with thyroid disease should be diagnosed before supportive treatments are discussed.
 But graft survival should never be sold as a package upgrade.